Enrique1987/Enrique1987/README.md

 ---

-I'm a Machine Learning Engineer specialized in classification problems, Time Series, and process automation.
+I currently work as a Data Solution Architect, since 2011 I am involved in data related projects, occupying different positions, mainly as Data Engineer and ML Engineer.
+From each project I always try to learn things and I belive in lifelong learning.

-Three of my favorite things are: Python, Data and Machine Learning.
+Three of my favorite things are: Data, Python and Machine Learning.

 Technologies in which I specialise :

+- Data Engineer Stuff
 - Python
 - Machine Learning
 - GenAI
-- Big Data - Spark
 - T-SQL/NoSQL/ETL

 My Github is the Repository of the books that I m current reading as well as my Personal Projects.